-Options to consider while you remain on approved Long-Term Disability:
+The following are options to consider while you remain on approved Long-Term Disability:

-- Once you reach pension eligibility you may retire under the same conditions as any other participant. - Unless you are both age 70 1/2 or older and an active employee at the time you become disabled, Long-Term Disability benefits will stop once pension benefits commence.
+- Once you reach pension eligibility, you may retire under the same conditions as any other participant. - Unless you are both age $70^{1}/{2}$ or older and you are an active employee at the time you become disabled, Long-Term Disability benefits will stop once pension benefits commence.

-Refer to the Disability SPD or contact the Benefit Plans Office for additional information.
+Refer to the "Disability Coverage" SPD or contact the Benefit Plans Office for additional information.